leafo/scssphp/site/docs/index.md

 the paths are colon separated.

 The flag `-p` (or `--precision`) can be used to set the decimal number precision.
 The default is 5.

+The flag `--debug-info` can be used to annotate the selectors with CSS @media queries that identify the source file and line number.

+The flag `--line-comments` (or `--line-numbers`) can be used to annotate the selectors with comments that identify the source file and line number.